A Book of Modern Fables

-I’m writing a collection of fables (short stories with philosophical lessons portrayed through animal characters).
+I’m writing and illustrating a book of fables.
 Inspired by books like The Little Prince, my goal is to write whimsical tales that feed the soul, tug the heart and spark the mind.
-I’m really enjoying the process of writing (and illustrating!) these stories, and can’t wait to share them with you soon.
-Here are a few draft illustrations from the book:
+As a tiny teaser, here’s the opening line to one of the fables, Wolf’s Way:

 - Writing in Scenes: I shared learnings on writing a complete “scene” for a story every single day, ensuring each part of the story is compelling (not just the whole story).

 - The Science of Storytelling: Writing lessons from the book Science of Storytelling.
 Crafting a compelling opening scene, leveraging visual metaphors, showing vs telling, the human condition and more.

 - Overcoming Writer's Block: How I unblocked myself to start writing stories.

 - Iterative Drawing: Learning to break apart complex drawing into smaller pieces, to make progress every day.

 - Finding a Developmental Editor: I reached out to an editor of a short story journal I like and admire, and have been working with him to edit the stories.

 The best way to stay updated on the the book is through my weekly email newsletter.
 You can subscribe below: